subin-kim-cv/NVP/README.md

 ```train
 CUDA_VISIBLE_DEVICES=0 python experiment_scripts/train_video.py --logging_root ./logs_nvp --experiment_name <EXPERIMENT_NAME> --dataset <DATASET> --num_frames <NUM_FRAMES> --config ./config/config_nvp_s.json
 ```
-* Option --logging_root denotes the path to save the experiment log.
+* Option `--logging_root` denotes the path to save the experiment log.
-* Option --experiment_name denotes the subdirectory to save the log files (results, checkpoints, configuration, etc.) existed under --logging_root.
+* Option `--experiment_name` denotes the subdirectory to save the log files (results, checkpoints, configuration, etc.) existed under `--logging_root`.
-* Option --dataset denotes the path of RGB sequences (e.g., ~/data/Jockey).
+* Option `--dataset` denotes the path of RGB sequences (e.g., ~/data/Jockey).
-* Option --num_frames denotes the number of frames to reconstruct (300 for the ShakeNDry video and 600 for other videos in UVG-HD).
+* Option `--num_frames` denotes the number of frames to reconstruct (300 for the ShakeNDry video and 600 for other videos in UVG-HD).
-* To reconstruct videos with 300 frames, please change the values of "t_resolution" in configuration file to 300.
+* To reconstruct videos with 300 frames, please change the values of `t_resolution` in configuration file to 300.

 ## 3. Evaluation
 Evaluation without compression of parameters (only quantize)
 ```
 CUDA_VISIBLE_DEVICES=0 python experiment_scripts/eval.py --logging_root ./logs_nvp --experiment_name <EXPERIMENT_NAME> --dataset <DATASET> --num_frames <NUM_FRAMES> --config ./logs_nvp/<EXPERIMENT_NAME>/config_nvp_s.json
 ```
-* Option --save denotes whether to save the reconstructed frames.
+* Option `--save denotes` whether to save the reconstructed frames.
-* One can specify an option --s_interp for a video superresolution results.
+* One can specify an option `--s_interp` for a video superresolution results.
 It denotes the superresolution scale (e.g., 8).
-* One can specify an option --t_interp for a video frame interpolation results.
+* One can specify an option `--t_interp` for a video frame interpolation results.
 It denotes the temporal interpolation scale (e.g., 8).

 Evaluation with compression of parameters using well-known image and video codecs